Datadigilab/datadigilab.github.io/index.md

 ---

+#### Annoucements
+{: .fs-4 }

+- All the best everyone for ISI BMath / BStat 2022.
+We will try to publish related info soon on this website.

+---

 ## Math competitions & Entrance exams
 Find all the strategies and get to know about different [Math competitions & entrance exams](https://mathdigilab.github.io/docs/math-exams) along with recommended course structures, resources, collaborative learning sessions & mock tests.